vedph/cadmus-itinera-rdf/work-mappings.md

 - the creation event created the work and was carried out by John Milton;
 - the work has two titles, having two different languages;
 - the destruction event destroyed the work (so that now it is lost).

+## Historical Events Part

+A number of [events](events.md) are related to works.
+The general mappings for events apply, using the work-specific thesaurus entries for event types and their related entities.

 ## Referenced Texts Part